Photo: Matt Pereira

 Favourite play: Macbeth

 Ant studied English and Theatre at Warwick, before training on the Birkbeck Directing course in London.
-He feel in love with open-air theatre after performing The Capulets and Montagues (a take on the Shakespeare classic) with the RSC as part of their Complete Works Season.
+He fell in love with open-air theatre after performing The Capulets and Montagues (a take on the Shakespeare classic) with the RSC as part of their Complete Works Season.
 He currently lives in Farncombe with his wife Bella and their son, Alfred The Great.